 In 2019, we saw a lot of movement towards the cloud from all software categories.
 But ERP’s movement to the cloud is particularly interesting to small- to mid-sized businesses.
 When we chatted with Laurie McCabe of SMB Group Inc., she gave us some insight as to how this may affect smaller organizations.

-She states, “ERP has really lagged behind a lot of the other areas [of software] like CRM and HR in terms of cloud adoption.
-But we’re definitely seeing in SMBs that this is now becoming the norm for new implementations.
-People are realizing, even though this has been around for a while, it really doesn’t make sense if you’re a small or medium business in most cases to try to put all this together yourself… The cloud adoption for ERP is really going to accelerate.”
+She states, “ERP has really lagged behind a lot of the other areas like CRM and HR in terms of cloud adoption.
+But we’re definitely seeing in SMBs that this is now becoming the norm for new implementations … SMBs are increasingly selecting cloud-only or hybrid ERP.
+The original cloud value proposition of a ‘faster, cheaper, easier’ way to automate and integrate operations still resonates, but SMBs increasingly see cloud ERP as their on-ramp to new technologies.””

 The benefits of cloud-based ERP are numerous and often provide the most help to small businesses.
 Cloud-based solutions make it so small businesses don’t have to maintain their own systems, drastically reducing the need for in-house IT.
 This makes it possible for small companies with just one or two IT employees to take advantage of an ERP system they otherwise wouldn’t be able to afford to maintain.

 Of course, large companies also can reap the benefits of cloud-based ERP in a number of ways.
 In fact, the total cloud-based market is expected to reach $411 billion by 2020.
 Barring limited internet access and specific industry standards that make on-premise solutions a must, cloud software is often the better choice for big businesses looking for an ERP.
 To see which cloud-based ERP systems are leading the market today and a list of benefits, see this article.

 2. Cloud ERP Allows for Continuous Upgrades